Supporting Local Administrations

 Within the scope of Qudra, the implementation of this module in Jordan is coordinated by the Spanish Agency for International Development Cooperation(AECID) with technical assistance for the municipalities provided by Cooperación Espanola (FIIAPP).

-The focus of the action in North Iraq is twofold:
+The focus of the action in the Kurdistan Region of Iraq/KRI is twofold:

 - Strengthening the administrative structures at the level of governorates,